Hydrapak Stow Review

 Our Analysis and Test Results

 The Hydrapak Stow is a smart, sleek, and well-designed bottle that ups the ante in the realm of collapsible bottles.
-We were most excited about the feel of the container and its clever, leak-proof lid.
+We were most excited about the feel of the container and its overall aesthetic.
+This bottle is made of thermoplastic polyurethane, which gives it a rubbery texture and is unique among collapsible bottles in our current line-up.

 Ease of Use

-In terms of cleaning, the Stow had similar results to the Platypus models.
+In terms of cleaning, the Stow is a bit challenging to clean.
 Its narrow mouth makes it nearly impossible to get a bottle brush in there.
 On the plus side, the mouth and lid are easy to clean.
-We found it best to use the Stow for only water, to avoid lingering tastes and to increase the longevity of the bottle.
+We found it best to use the Stow for only water to avoid lingering tastes and to increase the longevity of the bottle.

 It comes as no surprise that this malleable, soft-bodied bottle retains a bit of flavor.
 Plastic bottles tend to retain tastes of electrolyte drinks and other drink mixes for most of their lifespan, and the Hydrapak Stow is no different.
 As we mentioned above, we found it best to use the Stow as a bottle dedicated only to water if flavor retention is a concern.
 The spout has many places where flavors can linger, and the material seems to trap flavor as well.

 With a slightly higher price tag than any of the Platypus bottles in this review, the Stow is a bit more of an investment for a collapsible bottle.
-It retails for $17, whereas the Platypus SoftBottle and the Platypus DuoLock sell for $9 and $14, respectively.
+It could be a bit of a trend at the moment, but this bottle seems like it's well-made and thoughtfully designed.

 — Jane Jackson